 Dopamine

-More and more studies point the finger at dopamine when it comes to the cause of ADHD and ADD.
-A deficiency, surplus, hypersensitivity or insensitivity of dopamine is mentioned repeatedly.
-Even younger studies are looking at why dopamine is imbalanced and it is becoming increasingly clear that the intestinal flora plays a major role in dopamine-related abnormalities.
+A growing number of studies point to dopamine as the cause of ADHD and ADD.
+Dopamine deficiency, excess, hypersensitivity, or even insensitivity are consistently cited.
+Even more recent studies are investigating why dopamine is imbalanced, and it's becoming increasingly clear that gut flora plays a significant role in dopamine-related abnormalities.

-According to a study by Radbout people with more bacteria of the Bifidobacterium genus have an increased risk of ADHD because this bacterial species produces the enzyme cyclohexadienyl dehydratase and therefore ensures the synthesis of phenylalanine, a precursor of dopamine.
+According to a study by Radbout People with more bacteria of the Bifidobacterium genus have an increased risk of ADHD because this type of bacteria produces the enzyme cyclohexadienyl dehydratase and thus ensures the synthesis of phenylalanine, a precursor of dopamine.

 Bifidobacterium genus

-Bifidobacterium genus causes neurotransmitters to become imbalanced.
-Reducing the population of the Bifidobacterium genus can be done by eating the right food, which causes other strains to grow that then compete for space and nutrition in the intestines.
-Feed the good (better) bacteria with the right diet and probiotics (especially important after antibiotics).
+Bifidobacterium causes neurotransmitter imbalances.
+Reducing the Bifidobacterium population can be achieved by eating the right foods, which encourage other strains to grow and compete for space and nutrients in the intestines.
+Support the growth of good (better) bacteria with the right foods and probiotics (especially important after antibiotics).

-Read our previous post about this here dopamine in balance with the help of diet and activities
+Read our previous post about this here dopamine in balance with the help of food and activities

 Herbs and plants that can help with ADHD/ADD

-In phytotherapy, plants are used to combat certain complaints.
-These solutions are often temporary in nature, hence the above-described section about intestinal flora.
-From phytotherapy, these plants are recommended for use in ADHD and ADD.
+In herbal medicine, plants are used to combat certain ailments.
+These solutions are often temporary, hence the section on gut flora described above.
+Herbal medicine recommends using these plants for ADHD and ADD.

 The right omega 3 and 6 fatty acids

-The omega 3 and 6 fatty acids below can be used for a longer period and also have long-term usefulness.
+The omega 3 and 6 fatty acids below can be used for a longer period of time and also have long-term benefits.

 As a source of omega 3 fatty acids: Linseed oil (Linum usitatissimum) and Black Nettle oil (Perilla frutecens).

-As a source of omega 6 GLA (gamma linolenic acid): Borage Oil (Borogo Officinales), Middle Evening Primrose Oil (Oenothera Biennis) and Black Currant Seed Oil (Ribis Nigrem).
+As a source of omega 6 GLA (gamma-linolenic acid): Borage oil (Borogo Officinales), Evening Primrose oil (Oenothera Biennis) and Blackcurrant seed oil (Ribis Nigrem).

 Soothing herbs and plants